 Using Protection Is Always A Good Idea

-Across the board, safety eyewear protects against serious injury from virtually every eye hazard.
-Wearing safety eyewear when risks are most prevalent goes a long way in preventing 90% of serious damage to eyes.
+Across the board, protective eyewear protects against serious injury from virtually every eye hazard.
+In fact, wearing safety eyewear prevents 90% of serious eye injuries.

-Protective eyewear includes safety glasses, goggles, face shields and side shields designed for specific activities.
-Proper safety eyewear protects wearers from most hazards.
+Protective eyewear includes safety glasses, goggles, and face shields.
 Common hazards include chemicals, corneal flash burns, pollen, dust, and the blunt force of large objects.

 Preventing Eye Injuries Saves Time and Money

-Then there are the indirect costs involved, some of which just cannot be quantified.
-They include pain and suffering of the employee, customer quality issues, loss of business, overtime costs, time and interruptions in productivity.
-Also, there are often additional costs associated with the impact on overall employee morale because of the accident.
+Then there are the indirect costs involved, some of which cannot be quantified.
+They include pain and suffering of the employee, customer quality issues, loss of business, overtime costs, time, and interruptions in productivity.
+There are also often additional costs associated with the impact on overall employee morale because of accidents.

-Safety eyewear, most costing just a few dollars, are a cost-effective solution for comprehensive eye protection.
-Employees who consistently wear safety glasses prevents having to pay the rising costs associated with eye injuries.
+Safety eyewear, many costing just a few dollars, are a cost-effective solution for comprehensive eye protection.
+Employees who consistently wear safety glasses prevent having to pay the rising costs associated with eye injuries.
 Safety eyewear saves both time and money by preventing many injuries from happening in the first place.
 They also reduce the severity of the injuries that do occur.

 The Benefits of Safety Eyewear Go Beyond Safety

 The choices in safety eyewear abound with various frame styles and lens colors.
-Safety eyewear exists for everyone from motorcycle riders and athletes to construction workers and welders.
-While they can prevent the majority of eye injuries, the benefits of safety eyewear go beyond protection from everyday hazards.
+Safety eyewear exists for everyone, from motorcycle riders and athletes to construction workers and welders.
+In addition to preventing most eye injuries, the benefits of safety eyewear go beyond protection from everyday hazards.

-With the right lens choice, safety eyewear can enhance vision and help a person see clearly.
-Lens options ranging from anti-fog, polarized to a variety of lens tints, increase comfort and convenience for different conditions.
+With the right lens choice, safety eyewear can also enhance vision and help a person see clearly.
+Lens options ranging from anti-fog and polarized to a variety of lens tints increase comfort and convenience for many conditions.

 - How Blue Blocker Eyewear Might Help Night Shift Workers Sleep Better.

-- The Benefits of Copper, Orange, Yellow And Brown Lens Tints in aiding sleeping problems, bipolar disorder, and macular degeneration.
+- The Benefits of Copper, Orange, Yellow, And Brown Lens Tints aid sleeping problems, bipolar disorder, and macular degeneration.

 - How Computer Safety Glasses and digital eyewear help prevent computer vision syndrome (CVS).